Advice from Experts

 - What does a dyslexic child need from their teachers to succeed?
 This book empowers children with the knowledge they need to self-advocate.
 Written by Tiffany James.

-Mike Jones is the founder and CEO of Nessy Learning.
+Mike Jones is the Founder and Managing Director of Nessy Learning.
 Mike has dyslexia.
 He is the author of all the Nessy programs and apps, and co-writes many of the website articles with Tiffany James.

 His book ‘Dyslexia Explained’ has been an Amazon No. 1 best-seller, and has been translated into several languages around the world.
 Mike speaks at schools and conferences to help raise awareness of how to help those with dyslexia.
 He provides many of the character voices in the Nessy programs and videos, including one of the Yetis!